Davisville Village: Demographics

 Davisville is serviced by two TTC subway stations, Davisville and Eglinton station on the Yonge-University line.
 It also has regular bus service on Eglinton Ave.
 E. and Bayview Ave.
 The easy access to public transportation and the proximity to the Downtown core, results in a higher percentage of residents using public transit and self-propulsion (walking/biking).
 Davisville's transportation mode shows that 46.5% of residents use public transit and 11.9% walked or biked to their destination, compared to the City of Toronto's transportation mode which shows that only 34.4% of residents use public transit and 8.8% walk or bike.
 The 2006 census data also shows that Davisville neighbourhood has a lower percentage of vehicle users than the city of Toronto.
 40.1% of residents in Davisville use car, trucks, vans, and/or motorcycles to get to their destination compared to Toronto's 55.8%.

 Real estate

 Like many of Toronto's neighbourhoods, the real estate market in Davisville has undergone incredible growth over the past several years.
-Davisville has actually outperformed the Toronto real estate market in general in 2015 and thus far in 2016.
-The average price of a detached home is now $1,365,749, an increase of 16% over 2015.
-This is attributed to the neighbourhood's schools, proximity to transportation and the amount shopping and restaurants available.
+Davisville has outperformed the Toronto real estate market in general in 2015 and thus far in 2016.
+As of 2018, the average price of a detached home was $1,365,749, an increase of 16% over 2015.
+This has been attributed to the neighbourhood's schools, proximity to transportation and the amount of shopping and restaurants available.